koorchik/node-hadoop-streaming-utils/README.md

 **emitJson**

-Serializes data to JSON and emits it
+Serializes data to JSON and emits it.

 ```
 hadoopUtils.emitJson(key, data);